 Now you know what the blockchain is, your next questions might be: how do all transactions made with Bitcoin enter the blockchain and how do these audits work?
-So, the blockchain is basically a ledger which includes all transactions.
-This is not just one ledger, of this ledger exist a lot of copies which are updated the moment a new transaction is made.
-These ledgers are provided by users.
-Because everyone gets the same copy, there cannot be made any adjustments by a user.
-Simply because it would be to obvious.
+Again, the blockchain is basically a ledger which includes all transactions, but it is not just one ledger.
+The blockchain exists of a lot of copies of this ledger and these copies are provided by the users.
+Since everyone gets the same copy, users cannot make any adjustments.
+Simply because it would be too obvious.
 When the copies do not match with each other, it is immediately clear that something is wrong.
-Scamming is impossible.
+So, scamming is impossible.
 The system itself (blockchain) is actually pretty easy, but very effective.

 Who is checking all these transactions on the blockchain?

 This is where the miners come in.
 Miners offer hash power to the network to reinforce the network and make it possible to send and receive transactions.
 This happens with very expensive equipment and often costs a lot of electricity.
 Most of the time green energy is used in countries that have an energy surplus.
-Miners are being paid in the form of a fee that is included with the transaction.
-The following applies here, the more fee is included with a transaction, the faster a transaction is picked up and processed.
+Miners are being paid in the form of a fee that is included in the transaction.
+The following applies here, the more fee that is included in a transaction, the faster a transaction is picked up and processed.
 Miners not only earn money through fees, but they also get a reward when they successfully find a block.
-At the moment the block reward is 6.25 BTC and was reduced in 2020.
+At the moment the block reward is 6.25 BTC, it was reduced in 2020.

 Blockchain outside of cryptocurrency

 When transferring money via Bitcoin you do not send the money yourself, but you send a token.
 This is a line of code in which your digital wallet can see how much Bitcoin should be added to the wallet of the other person.
-So, you do not send real money like banks.
-Because we make use of a token, this token could stand for money, but also for other things like a house or a product, for example.
+So, you do not send real money like in a typical transaction.
+Since we make use of a token, this token could represent money, but also other things like a house or a product, for example.

 There are already blockchain technologies where you can check the authenticity of a product.
 In the blockchain of Bitcoin, every transaction is being maintained, but you can also reserve a blockchain spot for every product.
-As a result, you will be able to compare products you would like to buy and check if the product is real and what it is made off.
-You can do so as a consumer.
+As a result, you, as a consumer, can compare products that you would like to buy.
+You can also check if the product is real and what it is made off.
 The blockchain basically functions as a ledger where users can verify the content together.
 That does not only have to be a ledger of transactions.